 1. Unauthorized Resource Usage

 It’s easy to request and provision cloud instances.
 However, the low costs of cloud resources is a double-edged sword.
 It’s cheap to deploy and consume cloud services.
 Unfortunately, developers often forget to properly shut down instances, which inflates your cloud costs.
-You may not realize the impact of unused resources on your organization until you receive a six-figure bill from your CSP.
+You may not realize the impact of unused resources on your organization until you receive a six-figure bill from your CP.

 Unused resources also present security risks.
 They provide an entry point for attackers to breach your system.
 When a security breach does happen, it’s almost impossible to pinpoint the source of the vulnerability due to the sprawl of unused resources.

 One way to manage unauthorized resource usage is to hold regular cloud audits.
 You should go through your logs every week or so to identify unused or underutilized cloud instances.
 A written policy is also needed to govern cloud resources.
 Employees should only be able to deploy cloud applications or instances if they have a valid reason to do so, and with permission from team leads.

 Enterprises deal with massive volumes of data in the cloud.
 44% of enterprises deal with over 100 terabytes of data in the modern age.
 This is not a problem for organizations with sophisticated security teams.
 Businesses with limited security expertise, however, are at risk.

 Mass volumes of unmanaged data increase a system’s attack surface, especially in enterprises that lack the skills and personnel to manage and secure cloud data.
 Vulnerabilities can also extend outside of cloud databases.

 Data breaches come with hefty consequences.
 One of them is having to pay expensive non-compliance penalties (e.g. GDPR fines).
 They also break customer trust, leading to even more financial losses from lost business.